 1226 36th St., NW

 This Georgetown mainstay isn’t quite as old as the name suggests, but its home in a Federal-era townhouse gives it plenty of old-school charm (plus, it has been around for over 60 years).
-New chef Kyoo Eom (formerly of 2941 and the late Poste) serves a $55 Restaurant Week menu that’s more fine-dining than your average offer.
-Think pheasant ballontine, brioche-crusted halibut, and apple Paris-brest with buttermilk ice cream.
-Dinner; indoor dining, takeout, and delivery.
+Chef Adam Howard offers a three-course, $55 Restaurant Week menu with fine dining touches—think rabbit roulade, roasted duck with balsamic and black figs, and lemon-raspberry bavarian.
+Dinner ($55) only.